 Lately, it seems like "all-natural" is all the rage.
 It's printed on our bottled juices, our packaged foods, and our kids' snacks, and you've probably seen it printed on a few different labels for cleaning products and household items.
 One other place you've been seeing it more and more frequently?
 In the beauty world.
-What's not to love about skincare products made from nature's best ingredients, developed without those pesky chemicals and additives, and crafted to nourish, soothe, and hydrate you from head to toe?
+What's not to love about skincare and makeup products made from nature's best ingredients, developed without those pesky chemicals and additives, and crafted to nourish, soothe, and hydrate you from head to toe?
 Sorting through the noise of it all can be tough, however.
 If every facial toner, moisturizer, mask, and cream is claiming to be the best "all-natural" option on the market, it can be tricky to truly find the best ones.

-That's why we asked a board of skin experts and dermatologists to break down botanical-based beauty once and for all.
+That's why we asked our editors and a board of skin experts and dermatologists to break down botanical-based beauty once and for all.
 For instance, what extracts and oils are actually going to achieve that glow we're all after without leaving you feeling greasy?
 (Hello, babchi-seed extract!)
 Is seaweed really the next super-charged beauty ingredient?
 And what should we make of the whole green tea craze?
 Our experts also reveal the true powers of vitamin C when used in a daily skincare routine, and let's just say, it's more than a punch of citrus in your morning juice.

 From the ingredients that have been scientifically proven to soften lines, brighten dark spots, and calm flare-ups to the products that will actually help you reap those benefits, read on to learn more about plant-powered beauty.

 Step aside, silicones.
 Certified-organic sweet-almond, jojoba, rose-hip, and castor-seed oils give this cream blush its incredible slip.
 Just dab and diffuse it with your fingertips.
 The shade Blossoming, seen here, looks luminous on any skin tone.